maciekt07/TodoApp/README.md

 The app will now be running at [http://localhost:5173/](http://localhost:5173/).

 > [!TIP]
 > For mobile device testing, use `npm run dev:host` to preview the app on your local network with HTTPS (required for camera features) and a QR code in the terminal for quick access.
-To enable PWA features in development, see `vite.config.ts`.
+To enable PWA features in development, see [vite.config.ts](vite.config.ts).

 ## 📷 Screenshots